Culture of Libya

-Libya is a North African country along the Mediterranean Sea.
-It is bordered by Egypt to the east, Sudan to the southeast, Chad and Niger to the south, and Algeria and Tunisia to the west.
-The Libyan culture is a blend of many influences, due to its exposure to many historical eras.
-Its culture involves roots in Berber, African, Turkish and Arab cultures.
-Libya was also an Italian colony for about three decades, which had a great impact on the culture.
-Libya has managed to keep its traditional folk culture alive to today.
+Libyan culture is a blend of many influences, due to its exposure to many historical eras.
+Libya was an Italian colony for over four decades, which also had a great impact on the country's culture.
+Once an isolated society, Libyans succeeded in preserving their traditional folk customs alive today, now recognized by many as the most "pure" extant form of Arab culture found outside the Arabian Peninsula.
+Libyan culture places strong emphasis on family, tribal bonds, loyalty, solidarity and faithfulness.

-The majority of Libyans are Arab, and 96.6% are Muslim Sunnis.
-Languages spoken in Libya mostly Arabic.
-Italian and English are spoken in a minor level and in tourist areas.

-90% of the country is desert and this is why only 10% of Libya’s population live outside the coastline region.
+The majority of Libyans are Arab, and 96.6% are Sunni Muslims.
+The predominantly spoken language in Libya is Arabic.
+Italian, and English are spoken in a minor level and in tourist areas.
+95% of the country is desert and 90% of the Libyan population inhabit the coastline region as a result.

 Flag

 In February 2011, when the Libyan revolution took place, the national Transition Council reintroduced the old flag used by the kingdom prior to Gaddafi’s military coup in 1969.
 The flag consists of three colors: red, black and green, which represent the three major regions of the country, red for Fezzan, Black for Cyrenaica and green for Tripolitania; the crescent and star represent the main religion of Libya, Islam.